Burua: Education

 Faith Baptist Christian School is a private primary and secondary (Prep-12) school for boys and girls at 1315 Dawson Highway.
 In 2018, the school had an enrolment of 69 students with 7 teachers and 14 non-teaching staff (10 full-time equivalent).
+In 2024, the school had an enrolment of 113 students with 11 teachers and 16 non-teaching staff.

+There are no government schools in Burua.
+The nearest government primary schools are Calliope State School in neighbouring Calliope to the south, Clinton State School in Clinton to the north, and Kin Kora State School in Kin Kora to the north.
+The nearest government secondary schools are Calliope State High School in Calliope, Gladstone State High School in West Gladstone to the north, and Toolooa State High School in South Gladstone to the north-east.